 Staff and Faculty Senate representatives, senior executives at the University, and perhaps most importantly, a diverse group of student leaders who represent different student populations (Student Government, undergraduates and graduates, residential and commuter), weigh in on fees each year.

 The semester in which you are enrolled affects what you will pay.

 Charges are based on the program campus (whether your degree is an on-campus program or an online program).

 Main campus programs are assessed main campus tuition and fees for all courses, even if they are delivered in an online format, and tuition and fee charges are capped at 12 hours per semester even if a student is enrolled in more courses.
-Students enrolled in Online Degree Programs are assessed online tuition and fees, and there is no cap based on credit hours.
+Students enrolled only in Online Degree Programs are assessed online tuition and fee rates.

 Charges are based on course location and delivery method (whether you’re taking an online class or coming to campus in person), regardless of your degree program.

 Online courses are assessed at the online rate.